 - 6. Cap tubes and incubate on an end-to-end rotator at 4°C. Follow the recommendations in the chart above for the incubation time. - 7.
-Following the incubation, proceed to Section E with the pre-clearing bead reactions.
+Following the incubation, proceed to Section G: Pre-clearing the Chromatin.

-Section E. Pre-clearing the Chromatin
+Section G. Pre-clearing the Chromatin

 - 1. If chromatin from Section C, Step 3 was stored at -80°C, place on ice to thaw. - 2.
+If 20 $\mu$ l of chromatin was removed from the sample for input preparation and analysis (Sections D and E), add 20 $\mu$ l of ChIP buffer to each sample to bring the total volume to 200 $\mu$ l. - 3.
 Remove the pre-clearing reactions from the rotator and quick spin to collect contents to the bottom of the tube.
-Allow the IP beads to continue to incubate on the rotator. - 3.
+Allow the IP beads to continue to incubate on the rotator. - 4.
 Centrifuge the tubes at 1250 x g for 3 minutes.
-Carefully remove and discard supernatant, taking care to avoid the beads. - 4.
-Add the calculated volume of ChIP Buffer to the pre-clearing reaction.
+Carefully remove and discard supernatant, taking care to avoid the beads.

+5. Add the calculated volume of ChIP Buffer to the pre-clearing reaction.
 Mix by inverting.

-IP Reactions Pre-c learing R eactions
+IF IP Reactions Pre-clearing Reaction

 Reagents 4 rxns 8 rxns 12 rxns 4 rxns 8 rxns 12 rxns

-ChIP Buffer 460 μl 900 μl 1330 μl
+ChIP Buffer - - 460 μl 900 μl 1330 μl

-- 5. Centrifuge the tubes at 1250 x g for 3 minutes.
-Carefully remove and discard supernatant, taking care to avoid the beads. - 6.
+- 6. Centrifuge the tubes at 1250 x g for 3 minutes.
+Carefully remove and discard supernatant, taking care to avoid the beads. - 7.
 Perform a second wash with ChIP Buffer using the volumes below.
 Mix by inverting.

-IP Reactions Pre-c learing R eactions
+IF IP Reactions Pre-clearing Reaction

 Reagents 4 rxns 8 rxns 12 rxns 4 rxns 8 rxns 12 rxns

-ChIP Buffer 160 μl 315 μl 465 μl
+ChIP Buffer - - 160 μl 315 μl 465 μl

-- Cut off 2 mm from the end of pipet tip and transfer 50 μl of the pre-cleared Protein G agarose bead slurry to the 1.7 ml siliconized tube containing the sonicated chromatin from Section C, Step 3. - 8.
-Add 5 μl Protease Inhibitor Cocktail and 5 μl PMSF to each tube. - 9.
-If using less than 200 μl chromatin, adjust the final volume of the reaction to a final volume of 260 μl using ChIP Buffer. - 10.
+- Cut off 2 mm from the end of pipet tip and transfer 50 μl of the pre-cleared Protein G agarose bead slurry to the 1.7 ml siliconized tube containing the sonicated chromatin from Section C, Step 3. - 9.
+Add 5 μl Protease Inhibitor Cocktail and 5 μl PMSF to each tube. - 10.
+If using less than 200 μl chromatin, adjust the final volume of the reaction to a final volume of 260 μl using ChIP Buffer. - 11.
 Cap tubes and incubate on an end-to-end rotator for 2-3 hours at 4°C.

-Section F. Immunoprecipitation
+Section H. Immunoprecipitation

 Prepare separate, labeled 1.5 ml microcentrifuge tubes for each ChIP reaction, even if the same antibody will be used for more than one sample.
 Prepare the antibody mixture according to the table below and place on ice.
+If using the AbFlex Histone H3K9ac Antibody contained in the Low Cell Optimization Module, use 3 μg of antibody for each ChIP reaction.